Merit Badges & Program Areas

 Climbing & Rappelling

-Slippery Falls Scout Ranch has several great climbing sites.
+Slippery Falls has several great climbing sites.
 An indoor climbing wall provides a place to climb even during rainy weather.
 Numerous natural rock sites offer gigantic granite boulders and cliffs.
 A 51-foot climbing tower feature two negative elements and is one of the tallest towers in the region.
 Scouts can attend the climbing merit badge sessions or climb during the twilight activities.
 Scouts must be 13 years of age to participate in these programs.

 - American Cultures